 No alleyway has ever been more charming than the one at Lapinou, with its string lights, lanterns, and wrought iron, padded seating.
-The French neobistro — a term for trendy, modern Parisian wine bars — has reached Toronto here, where the menu pulls in global influences in dishes such as strip loin with grilled turnip, XO sauce, and sesame and zucchini with Carolina gold rice, yogurt, za’atar, and fresh herbs.
+The French neobistro — a term for trendy, modern Parisian wine bars — has reached Toronto here, where the menu pulls in global influences in dishes such as beef tartare with green peppercorn, foie gras, and fennel cracker, or squash fritters with spinach, coconut, and curry leaf.

 For a celebrity chef’s signature flair: Lee

 Celebrity chef Susur Lee leads the kitchen at Lee, an award-winning Chinese-French restaurant on King Street West.
 This is Lee’s flagship, with a menu that showcases Chinese flavors with French technique in dishes such as double-smoked bacon bao, Asian-braised beef with horseradish sour cream, and char siu duck breast with duck confit roll.
 Sidewalk seating now stretches onto the street, decorated with lush foliage, an awning, and wrought iron fence.